 - OER Commons is a public digital library of educational resources.
 (An online resource is considered an OER if it is freely available in the public domain, uses a format that is easily reused and adapted by teachers and students, and has been released under an open intellectual property license allowing such reuse.)

-- iRubric: Evaluating OER Rubric is a free rubric that can be used to help you evaluate OER.
+- iRubric: Evaluating OER Rubric and EdTech’s TSTM SkillBlox Evaluation Guide are free rubrics that can be used to help you evaluate OER.

 - For more information on using OER, please see Ed Tech’s self-paced online course, Introduction to Open Educational Resources.

 Consider the following technologies when determining how students will interact with the course materials, build knowledge, and practice and demonstrate their skills.

 - Consider what devices students have access to and choose materials that work well on all devices (e.g., mobile phone, laptop, etc.).

 - Consider your students’ level of digital literacy skills and choose materials and/or technologies that best align with their skills.

 - If your course uses print-based instructional materials, consider how they will be distributed to students and reviewed by instructors.
 If students will be using seats in a web-based curriculum or logging into an LMS or website that requires account creation, consider how you will provide students with account information and tech support in accessing or creating any accounts.